MicrosoftDocs/Hololens/hololens/hololens-connect-devices.md

 - Keyboard
 - Bluetooth audio output (A2DP) devices

+> [!NOTE]
+> When using a set of headphones, audio switchs to the headphones that are paired.
+> If a headset has a microphone however it will not be used.
+You cannot pair a microphone, HoloLens will always use the built in ones.

 HoloLens (1st gen) supports the following classes of Bluetooth devices:

 - Mouse